Integrity and

 24 Whatever you have not done or experienced

-have already learned that you should not do.
+already learned that you should not do.

 If